-For many people a receding hairline happens all of a sudden, and for others they see the hairline receding further as the months and the years go by.
-Losing strands of hair every day and hair thinning is normal for most, and usually, that lost hair usually grows back.
+A hairline that recedes doesn’t always lead to baldness, but there are those who see their hairline receding further as the months and the years go by.
+Losing strands of hair every day and hair thinning is normal for most, and usually, that replenishment and regrowth of lost hair usually grows back.

-But when you notice a lot more hair falling out and you notice clumps, bald patches, excessive thinning then it’s a very worrying time and a visit to your doctor or dermatology department for advice could be your next step to see if it’s all due to a health condition.
+When you notice a lot more hair falling out: clumps, bald patches, excessive thinning then it’s a very worrying time and a visit to your doctor or dermatology department for advice would be your next step to see if it’s all due to an existing health condition.

-It’s quite normal to experience some receding of the hairline, and the forehead area can look larger as a result.
+The forehead can look larger as a result of a hairline which has receded a lot.
 Along with this, pattern balding can occur, and eventually, the hair on top of the head can start to fall out.

-Reasons for hair loss are not always easy to understand and there can be many factors present where some are not so obvious.
+Reasons for hair loss are not always easy to understand, they can be very complicated and there can be many factors present where some are not so obvious.

-Once a hairline recedes it tends to carry on receding but there are many things you can do to try to halt everything in its tracks or indeed slow things down.
-It will give you a better chance of achieving hair and scalp which is healthier and well maintained.
+Once a hairline recedes it tends to continue either quickly or over a long period of time.
+But there are many things you can do to try to yourself and with the help of a dermatologist / doctor to halt everything in its tracks or indeed slow things down.
+There are steps you can take to give yourself an improved chance of achieving optimum hair and scalp health.

-Hereditary ‘it’s in the blood’ most would say.
+It’s hereditary ‘it’s in the blood’ is a common response.
 Ageing is also a common reason for your locks to start falling out.
 There are other factors that contribute to a receding hairline which can intensify hair loss.

 Perhaps in the past you have put too much strain on the hair when styling, bleaching or colouring?
 Maybe you smoked cigarettes or you followed an unhealthy diet for a sustained period of time?